phamcongthuy/challenge/faqs.markdown

 ## Can I apply more than once?
 </summary>

-There can be multiple entries from the same organization, as long as the submissions are unique and in different categories.
+There can be multiple entries from the same organization, as long as the submissions are unique and in goal different categories.
 However, we would recommend consolidating your resources, collaborators, and supporters to submit one awesome proposal!

 </details>